-Raphael Falco is the Lipitz Professor of Arts, Humanities and Soical Sciences at the University of Maryland, Baltimore County.
+Raphael Falco is a Professor of English at the University of Maryland, Baltimore County.
 He received his B.A. and his Masters degrees from Columbia University and his Ph.D. from New York University.

 Professor Falco’s earlier books included Charismatic Authority in Early Modern English Tragedy (Johns Hopkins University Press 2000) and Conceived Presences: Literary Genealogy in Renaissance England (University of Massachusetts Press).
 His articles have appeared in a wide range of journals, such as Modern Philology, Shakespeare Studies, Criticism, Soundings, Theory, Culture, Society, Max Weber Studies, and English Literary Renaissance.

 He was the 2012-2013 Lipitz Professor of Arts, Humanities, and Social Sciences, and in 2016 he was selected for a Fulbright Specialist grant.
 He is Co-Editor of the Dylan Review and Book Review Editor for Soundings: An Interdisciplinary Journal.
 He serves on the editorial board of the on-line journal APPOSITIONS, he is a member of the Central Executive Committee of the Folger Institute, and he is a peer reviewer for the American Council of Learned Societies.